More on Westmont's Earthquake Response Plan

 The college has in place a constantly growing cache of supplies intended to enable us to provide very basic shelter and feeding for 1200 people for three days--enough time for assessing facility damage, awaiting the arrival of outside resources, and enabling people to make next-step plans.
 These provisions are designed for fundamental life-sustenance, not for comfort.

-- hydration and nutrition (MREs: meals ready to eat; water filters)
+- hydration and nutrition (freeze-dried food; water filters)

 - sanitation & hygiene (toothbrushes; feminine needs; etc)

 - communications devices (handheld radios; satellite phones; etc)

 - office supplies (for the incident management team)

 - and so on

 As resources allow, we will gladly welcome neighbors who need shelter as well.
 (We even have diapers and baby formula for displaced young families.)

 The college's Situation Readiness & Response Team has organized the earthquake plan using a blend of the nationally recognized Incident Command System structure and the disaster preparedness expertise of the American Red Cross.
 Each of the following functions has a primary responder and backup, with five levels of backup for most positions.

 - Incident Command - Oversee the entire response